haxsaw/hikaru/README.md

             metadata=om,
             spec=PodSpec(containers=[web_container, lb_container])
             )

+Hikaru objects can be tested for equivalence with '==', and you can also easily create deep copies of entire object structures with dup().
+This latter is useful in cases where you have a component that you want to use multiple times in a model but need it slightly tweaked in each use; a shared instance can't have different values at each use, so it's easy to make a copy that can be customised in isolation.

 Finally, every hikaru object that holds other properties and objects have methods that allow you to search the entire collection of objects.
 This lets you find various